crossplane/docs/content/master/concepts/compositions.md

  * `MatchFalse`

-`MatchTrue` considers the composed resource to be ready when the value of a field within that resource is `true`.
+`MatchTrue` considers the composed resource to be ready when the value of a field inside that resource is `true`.

-`MatchFalse` considers the composed resource to be ready when the value of a field within that resource is `false`.
+`MatchFalse` considers the composed resource to be ready when the value of a field inside that resource is `false`.

 For example, consider
 {{<hover label="matchTrue" line="7">}}my-resource{{</hover>}}, which is